microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > Unfortunately, this reviewer fears that the problem has not been well focused in the present study and, consequently, the experimental method to address that.
 > In fact, both in dental diagnostics and in oral pathology, up to bone tissue engineering, the object of study requires a very high resolution to be able to visualize even the smallest blood capillaries which are the main actors in tumor kinetics and tissue regeneration.

-We acknowledge that resolving the smallest blood capillaries requires very high resolution tomographic imaging and have previously showen that this is possible in https://doi.org/10.1038/srep41842, where we imaged the contrast-enhanced vasculature network in murine hind-limbs with sub-micrometer voxel side lenghts (0.66 μm).
+We acknowledge that resolving the smallest blood capillaries requires very high resolution tomographic imaging and have previously shown that this is possible in https://doi.org/10.1038/srep41842, where we imaged the contrast-enhanced vasculature network in murine hind-limbs with sub-micrometer voxel side lengths (0.66 μm).
 However, our study was not designed to resolve individual capillaries but rather to assess the overall effectiveness of the contrast medium in enhancing vascular visualization within a practical and widely accessible imaging framework.

 > Consequently, to appreciate the effectiveness of this contrast medium, it is first necessary to have a high-resolution tomograph (I would say a nanotomograph!) to maintain a single experimental setting for all the tests.